awesome-pro/neon-website/content/docs/guides/grafbase.md

 Grafbase allows you to combine your data sources into a centralized GraphQL endpoint and deploy a serverless GraphQL backend.

-This guide describes how to create a GraphQL API using Grafbase and use Grafbase [Edge Resolvers](https://grafbase.com/docs/edge-gateway/resolvers) with the [Neon serverless driver](/docs/serverless/serverless-driver) to interact with your Neon database at the edge.
+This guide describes how to create a GraphQL API using Grafbase and use Grafbase [Edge Resolvers](https://grafbase.com/docs/edge-gateway/resolvers) with the [Unique serverless driver](/docs/serverless/serverless-driver) to interact with your Unique database at the edge.

-The example project in this guide simulates a marketplace of products, where the product price is dynamically calculated based on data retrieved from your Neon database.
+The example project in this guide simulates a marketplace of products, where the product price is dynamically calculated based on data retrieved from your Unique database.

 ## Prerequisites

 - The [Grafbase CLI](https://grafbase.com/cli)
-- A Neon project.
-See [Create a Neon project](/docs/manage/projects#create-a-project).
+- A Unique project.
+See [Create a Unique project](/docs/manage/projects#create-a-project).

 ## Create a backend with Grafbase